eoko/blog/_posts/2015-09-29-create-a-static-blog.md

 > "The community stagnates without the impulse of the individual.
 The impulse dies away without the sympathy of the community."
 > - William James

-This quote is really what anyone has to know and provide us a quick answer to the question : "How a community start?"

-I you look at the history, whitout the impulse of Linus Torvald and the sympathy of Ari Lemmke, an operating system like `Freax` will never be `Linux`.
-Of course, this example is laughable but this was a start.
-Now and with a huge work by the community (and a lot of commercial interest) Linux grown from a one man idea (and a lot of inspiration) to be part of our quotidian life.

 ## The lesson : Fork, install, build and preview